agm-micro/setup_AG10KL144H/README.md

   ```
 Do compilation and assign clock, reset and LED pins.
 By now, all the above steps are just standard Altera Cyclone-4 development flow.

-## 2, Create a Supra project:
+## 3, Create a Supra project:
-  Open Supra, File -> New project
+  Open Supra, File -> New project.
+  It will be a different folder than your Quartus project.

-## 2, Migrate to Supra project from Quartus project:
+## 4, Migrate to Supra project from Quartus project:
   Open Supra, Tools -> Migrate,
   Select device `AG10KL144H`, click `Next`,
   On this step, `af-quartus.tcl` is now generated on your Supra project.